Patients as Partners: Optimizing Your Care

 - Are wondering whether something is right

-The health care professionals at UW Hospital and Clinics are committed to bring you quality health care while providing personal attention to meet your health care needs.
-UW Hospital and Clinics has earned the status of being one of the nation's leading medical centers; therefore, you can trust your health care team's knowledge and judgment.
+The health care professionals at UW Health are committed to bring you quality health care while providing personal attention to meet your health care needs.
+University Hospital has earned the status of being one of the nation's leading medical centers; therefore, you can trust your health care team's knowledge and judgment.

 Patients, family members and primary support persons are an important link in the circle of care and share the responsibility for a safe health care experience.
 You owe it to yourself to learn as much as you can about your diagnosis and treatment plan.